 The American Diabetes Association says that “Physical activity can lower your blood sugar up to 24 hours or more after your workout by making your body more sensitive to insulin.”
 By checking your blood sugar level before and after exercise, you will see how your body responds to exercise.

-A minimum of 30 minutes of exercise, 5 times a week, and two days of strength training exercise is recommended.
+According to the CDC a minimum of 30 minutes of exercise, 5 times a week, and two days of strength training exercise are recommended.

 Symptoms of Blood Levels that are Too High

-If your blood sugar level is too high
+If your blood sugar level is too high, you may experience:

 - Increased thirst.